SubratDash67/Images-to-PDF/README.md

 # Images-to-PDF

-Python script to convert all your .jpg images to a PDF This Python script converts a collection of image files (PNG and JPG) located in a specified directory into a single PDF file.
+This Python script converts a collection of image files (PNG and JPG) located in a specified directory into a single PDF file.
 Below are the requirements and a brief description of what the code does:

 ### Requirements: